-Secondly, there is also a statutory provision in the MCA that enables a person to appoint someone else to make decisions about his welfare on his behalf in the event that he becomes incapacitated by making a "Lasting Power of Attorney" ("LPA").
+Secondly, there is also a statutory provision in the MCA15 that enables a person to appoint someone else to make decisions about his welfare on his behalf in the event that he becomes incapacitated by making a "Lasting Power of Attorney" ("LPA").
 This provision, which has replaced the previous so-called "Enduring Power of Attorney", is, in contrast to the advance decision, both well-known and frequently used.
 Under s.9(1), the "donor" by executing a LPA, confers on the donee authority to make decisions about his or her personal welfare and/or property and affairs, The MCA contains detailed provisions as to the formalities which must be complied with to create a valid LPA.
-It is further expressly provided that an authority under a LPA to make decisions concerning P's personal welfare extends to giving or refusing consent to the carrying out or continuation of health care treatment, including the carrying out or continuation of life-sustaining treatment where the LPA contains an express provision to that effect.
+It is further expressly provided that an authority under a LPA to make decisions concerning P's personal welfare extends to giving or refusing consent to the carrying out or continuation of health care treatment16, including the carrying out or continuation of life-sustaining treatment where the LPA contains an express provision to that effect17.

 Importantly, however, some doubt has been expressed as to whether either an advance decision or the power vested in the donee of a LPA extends to decisions concerning a proposal to withhold or withdraw ANH.
-This is because of the terms of the relevant Practice Direction supplementing the rules governing applications relating to serious medical treatment.
-It is to say the least unfortunate that there should be such uncertainty and it is to be hoped that the opportunity will arise soon for the courts to resolve this question.
-So far as I am aware, there is no instance in this country of a case in which ANH has been withheld or withdrawn from a patient in a permanent vegetative or minimally conscious state as defined in the RCP guidelines without reference to the court.
+This is because of the terms of the relevant Practice Direction supplementing the rules governing applications relating to serious medical treatment.18 It is to say the least unfortunate that there should be such uncertainty and it is to be hoped that the opportunity will arise soon for the courts to resolve this question.
+So far as I am aware, there is no instance in this country of a case in which ANH has been withheld or withdrawn from a patient suffering from a disorder of consciousness without reference to the court.

 How then does the court approach this challenging question?
 I start with the two key principles in s.1 of the MCA which I indicated earlier I would return to.
 The first is of fundamental importance.
-It provides that "an act done, or decision made, under this Act for or on behalf of a person who lacks capacity must be done, or made, in his best interests" 20.
-The second principle is that "before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as
+It provides that "an act done, or decision made, under this Act for or on behalf of a person who lacks capacity must be done, or made, in his best interests"19.
+The second principle is that "before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as effectively achieved in a way that is less restrictive of the person's rights and freedom of action"20.
+This is of less direct importance in the context of the type of case under consideration at present, but it does have some relevance when we are seeking to identify the underlying ethical principles, which I shall consider shortly.